jepoorbaugh/pyrisk/README.md

 - `attack(self)`: Yield `(from, to, attack_strategy, move_strategy)` tuples for each attack you want to make.

 The `AI` base class provides objects `game`, `player` and `world` which can be inspected for the current game state. *These are unproxied versions of the main game data structures, so you're trusted not to modify them.*

+## CrAIton
+For our project we set out to make an AI agent for Risk which somehow utilized Monte Carlo tree search since we had found a [paper](https://www.sto.nato.int/publications/STO%20Meeting%20Proceedings/STO-MP-SAS-OCS-ORA-2020/MP-SAS-OCS-ORA-2020-WCM-01.pdf) on the matter, but because of the complexity of the game we did not want to make everything from scratch.
+That is why we landed on pyrisk which allowed us to just focus on making the AI agent, but because of the structure of the project it actually made some things we tried to do unrealistic or impossible.

+CrAIton is an AI agent for pyrisk that utilizes Monte Carlo tree search for attacking only.
+To improve efficiency, efforts to simulate games in parrallel for attacking were made, but it was found to be impossible with how Python and pyrisk operate.
+The `freemove` function was also changed from random to a heuristic.
+Finally the `start`, `initial_placement`, and `reinforce` functions were copied over from BetterAI because of a mixture of time constraints and lack of reason to change them.

+Overall, these changes resulted in an pyrisk AI agent that performs **better** than previous best performing AI agent, BetterAI.